Pragyanstha/rayemb/README.md

 --data_dir ./data/ipcai_2020_full_res_data.h5
 ```

-## Plans
+## 🏷️ TODO
-- Update the readme for training, synthetic data generation and template generation.
+- [x] Update the readme for evaluation, synthetic data generation and template generation.
-- Update the readme for the synthetic CTPelvic1k dataset.
+- [ ] Update the readme for training.
-- Add typing and annotations to the codebase.
+- [ ] Add typing and annotations to the codebase.

 ## Contact